ryderjsmith/ryderjsmith/README.md

-> UWEC 2024 - Bachelor's of Science - Computer Science
+> UWEC 2024 - Bachelor of Science - Computer Science

 > Currently learning new technologies and building projects
 <!--